 When reforesting degraded land, we use native seedlings sourced from existing forests nearby.
 Many seeds will fall directly below their parent tree, where they germinate and begin to grow.
-Little sunlight is available so far under the canopy, however, and thus the majority of the seedlings die.
-By removing these doomed plants and relocating them to degraded areas, we are able to not only save these seedlings but begin a new forest that can support much more diversity in the future.
+Little sunlight is available so far under the canopy, however, and strong shade combined with competition for water and nutrients causes the majority of these seedlings die.
+By removing these doomed plants and relocating them to degraded areas, we are able to not only save these seedlings but also begin a new forest to support more diversity in the future.

 Type of Project: A private-public partnership between multiple organizations

 Project Managers: ANARAP, ANCON, CCIAP, MiAMBIENTE, MIDA, and the Government of Panamá

 Importance: Panamá has lost nearly half of its forests since 1900, but the alliance plans to reverse the reforestation that has happened this millenium

 Visit the main project website for more information